ajaypt92/DOTA2-Analysis/README.md

 > __*Figure 11: Relationship between Wraith King and Ursa from Figure 10*__
 ![Relationship between Wraith King and Ursa from Figure 10](https://github.com/ajaypt92/DOTA2Analysis/blob/master/Visualizations/Fig11.png)

+So far in this project, I’ve created a framework to explore and assess the relationships and success between heroes with visualizations.
+In these visualizations, I’ve explored time series analysis, part to whole and ranking analysis, correlation analysis, multivariate analysis, and a couple different types of network analysis.
+This analysis will help us understand trends in the use of heroes that can be identified to see which heroes need tp be nerfed or buffed for future updates.
+For future work, I’m also working with this data to try to use machine learning techniques to establish predictions for victory depending on hero pairs.